 Then we were taken to the Olympic Sports Center in Hangzhou, but because the sports center is not fully completed, for security reasons, we had to appreciate the lotus-like outlook of the gray stadium at a distance.

 The students finally got on the bus and left the Olympic sports center.
 The Olympic sports center is being built for the Asian Games a few years from now and the Fuxing bridge spans thousands of meters, both represent construction on a world-class level.
 This field trip’s activities helped the students gain more professional knowledge, and at the same time, we felt pride in our country’s momentum of development.
 We all hope that we can study hard and devote ourselves into the development of our country and the world.

-Picture：Kaihang Zhang, Qiang Lu
+Photos：Kaihang Zhang, Qiang Lu